Browse CSI Exam Guides: CSC, IFC, EXMP, WME, FP I, FP II, Compliance & Derivatives

 Exam codeFP II

-Strongest focusintegrated Canadian planning judgment across retirement, tax, insurance, estate, family-law, and small-business facts
+Strongest focusintegrated Canadian planning judgment across retirement, tax, insurance, estate, family law, and small-business facts

-Exact practice statusfull FP II web practice is live
+Practice statusfull FP II web practice is live

 Where FP II fits